pedrodardengo/arq-local-site/README.md

 This is the project of web-site for the Arquitetura Local company.

 The project is developed using Next.js, Typescript and Storybook.
-Besides the direct satisfaction of the customer, code quality as well as confidence on deploy with the use of tests are one of the goals of this project.

 ## Getting Started